 Why Joanna Thornhill (SF24) Made Learning—and Teaching—Ancient Languages Her Mission

 Thornhill’s mastery of classical languages was swift, but by no means smooth.
 Toward the end of her freshman year, COVID-19 swept the world and brought in-person learning to a halt.
-Rather than continuing the Program remotely, Thornhill decided to do a gap year while taking online courses in Greek and Latin.
-By the summer of 2022, she was participating in ancient Greek immersion programs in the Peloponnese including Triodos Summer School and the Ancient Language Institute’s Greek Bible Camp.
+Rather than continuing the Program remotely, Thornhill decided to do a gap year while taking online courses in ancient Greek and Latin.
+By the summer of 2022, she was participating in Triodos Summer School, an ancient Greek immersion program in the Peloponnese.
 She had also by this point gained fluency in Latin, which she defines as being able to peruse texts with ease.
 (When it comes to classical languages, Thornhill explains, “you can’t have the same kind of fluency [as in a modern language], but you can have a clear understanding of written and spoken word.”)

 Naysayers might argue that learning ancient languages isn’t as beneficial to society as mastering contemporary ones.
 Thornhill, however, views her work as a way of building empathy for people who are different from us, whether they exist in the present or lived thousands of years ago.
 It’s easy to overlook the humanity of past generations, but Greek and Latin-inscribed texts—whether a long preserved Platonic dialogue or an etched prayer to Asclepius to relieve indigestion—can remind us.